attilagyongyosi/path-linter/README.md

 `path-linter.json` file in the project root.

 `--colorize`
 Enables colorization for the console output.
+This can also be set in the configuration file's `colorize` property.

 ## 6. ‍👦 Contributing <a name="contributing"></a>
 Feel free to open issues or pull requests if you have some improvement on the library.
 I'm open to everything!